keianasnell/pm-interview-prep/README.md

 - [How Twitter Handles 3,000 Images Per Second - High Scalability -](http://highscalability.com/blog/2016/4/20/how-twitter-handles-3000-images-per-second.html)
 - [Scalability for Dummies - Part 2: Database](https://www.lecloud.net/post/7994751381/scalability-for-dummies-part-2-database)
 - [System Design Interview Questions](http://blog.gainlo.co/index.php/category/system-design-interview-questions/)

+**Misc. technical questions**

+These test less of your ability to code syntactically perfect, and more "did you learn anything in Computer Science?"
+You should rely on both concepts from class you refreshed on (elevator algorithms are a straight comparison of disk scheduling algorithms from Operating Systems, IMO) and common sense thinking (what would you need as a user of a parking garage?).

+- *Design a parking garage.*
+- *Model the monorail system at Disney World.*
+- *Design a restaurant-reservation system.*
+- *Design a hotel room-reservation system.*
+- *Design an elevator algorithm.*